tiprankstipranks

 Our results of operations are highly susceptible to unfavorable or uncertain economic conditions.

 We are exposed to risks associated with weak or uncertain regional or global economic conditions and disruption in the financial markets.
-Market conditions can be and have been adversely affected by natural and human disruptions, such as natural disasters, public health crises, severe weather events, military conflict or civil unrest.
+Market conditions can be and have been adversely affected by natural and human disruptions, such as natural disasters, public health crises, severe weather events, political upheaval, military conflict or civil unrest.
 Economic downturns or uncertainty about the strength of the global economy generally, or adverse economic conditions in certain regions or market sectors and resulting caution with respect to spending on the part of marketers, can have and has had a negative effect on the demand for advertising and marketing communication services.
-The global economy continues to be challenging, including as a result of the adverse effects of the continuing impact of supply chain and labor disruptions, inflationary pressures and conflict in Ukraine and the Middle East.
-Any prolonged disruption to business or financial markets in the United States, which accounted for approximately 65% of our consolidated total revenue in 2023, as a result of anticipated or actual governmental shutdowns or debt defaults could have an adverse impact on our clients and our business.
+The global economy continues to be challenging, including as a result of the adverse effects of the continuing impact of supply chain and labor disruptions, inflationary pressures, conflict in Ukraine and the Middle East and uncertainty generated by political developments in key markets.
+Any prolonged disruption to business or financial markets in the United States, which accounted for approximately 65% of our consolidated total revenue in 2024, as a result of disruptive changes in government economic, social or trade policies, could have an adverse impact on our clients and our business.
 Our industry has in the past been affected more severely than other sectors by an economic downturn and recovered more slowly than the economy in general.
 Previously in response to negative economic and financial conditions, including in connection with the outbreak of the COVID-19 pandemic in 2020, some clients responded by reducing their marketing budgets, which include discretionary components that are easier to reduce in the short term than other operating expenses.
-Our 2023 results for example, were negatively impacted by significant reductions in spending by clients in the technology & telecom sector.
+Our 2024 results for example, were negatively impacted by significant reductions in spending by clients in the technology & telecom sector.
 This pattern may recur in the future.
 Furthermore, unexpected revenue shortfalls can result in misalignments of costs and revenues, resulting in a negative impact to our operating margins.
 If our business is significantly adversely affected by unfavorable economic conditions or other market disruptions that adversely affect client spending, the negative impact on our revenue could pose a challenge to our operating income and cash generation from operations.

 International Operations - Risk 1